ctracey03/HomeLabs/Active Directory Infrastrcuture/README.md

 This structure allowed Group Policy and administrative tasks to be applied to the appropriate users and computers.

 <img width="247" height="517" alt="AD OU Structure" src="https://github.com/user-attachments/assets/92f9971d-77b7-405b-9eea-cdd887af14d0" />

+## User, Group, and File Permission Design

+More than 15 domain user accounts were created and organized by department, with job titles, department assignments, and manager relationships configured to simulate a small business environment.
+Role-based security groups were implemented using the AGDLP model.
+Global security groups represented user roles, while Domain Local groups represetned acceesss to specefic file resources.
+Accounts > Global Groups > Domain Local Groups > Permissions Departmental SMB shares were created for Finance, Human Resources, Information Technology, Operations, and General Staff.
+NTFS permissions were assigned to the appropriate Domain Local groups, while Access-Based Enumeration prevented users from seeing folders they were unauthorized to access.
+Testing confirmed that users could create, modify, and delete files within authorized folders while restricted folders remained hidden and inaccessible.

 ## Group Policy Configuration